vladmunteanu/starlette-jsonapi/README.md

 All methods return 405 Method Not Allowed by default.
 You can also customize `allowed_methods` to a subset of the above HTTP methods.

-Additionally, the `prepare_relations` method is available for enabling inclusion of related resources.
+Additionally, the `prepare_relations` method is available for enabling inclusion of related resources when the `include` query parameter is specified.
 Since the json:api specification does not enforce this, the default implementation will skip inclusion in order to avoid data leaks.